googlefonts/googlefonts.github.io/gf-guide/description.md

 <a href="./index"><button class="button button-i">&larr; GF Guide Index</button></a>

-# Description file
+# Article and Description files
 {:.no_toc}

 <div class="callout">

-🦉 The <mark class="grey">DESCRIPTION.en_us.html</mark> file contains the information that appears in the <code>#About</code> section on any specimen page of <a href="https://fonts.google.com">Google Fonts</a> to give further information about the font family.
+🦉 Both the <mark class="grey">ARTICLE.en_us.html</mark> and <mark class="grey">DESCRIPTION.en_us.html</mark> filea are used to bring the information that appears in the <code>#About</code> section on any specimen page of <a href="https://fonts.google.com">Google Fonts</a> to give further information about the font family.
 <br><br>
-This file will be created by the team member onboarding the font.
-Thus the actual file a designer should write carefully would be the <a href="./readmefile">README.md</a> file as the information provided in it is crucial to building a good <a href="https://fonts.google.com/specimen/Brygada+1918#about">#About</a> section.
+Any of these files will be created by the team member onboarding the font.
+Thus, the actual file a designer should write carefully would be the <a href="./readmefile">README.md</a> file as the information in it will be crucial create a good <a href="https://fonts.google.com/specimen/Brygada+1918#about">#About</a> section.

 </div>